craigde/hubitat-rainbird/readme.md

 * "Where?" - Enter the IP address of your Rainbird WiFi module.
 If you don't know what this is you can find it in the Rainbird mobile app under "Controller Settings | Network Info"
 * "Password" - Enter the password of for your Rainbird WiFi module.
-* "How often" - How often to poll in
 * "Debug Mode" - Enbale this to generate troubleshooting information in the hubitat log.
 If the device is working well turn it off so it does not fill your log.

 Click "Save Preferences"